phero-hq/website/docs/deploying-phero/vercel.md

 This will generate a `.vercel` directory, with all the code necessary to deploy.

-To deploy this bundle, run:
+To deploy the services, run:

 ```
   npx vercel@latest deploy --prebuilt